tkem/mopidy-internetarchive/docs/index.rst

 If you have an Internet Archive account - also termed a `Virtual Library Card`_ - you can access your `Archive Favorites`_ from Mopidy.
-To do so, you just need to add the identifier of your favorites collection to :confval:`internetarchive/collections`.
+To do so, you just need to add the identifier of your favorites collection to :confval:`collections`.
 Typically, the identifier is *fav-{username}*, but you should be able to figure it out from the archive.org_ Web site.
-When added to :confval:`internetarchive/collections`, you will be able to browse and search your Archive Favorites just like the other collections listed there.
+When added to :confval:`collections`, you will be able to browse and search your Archive Favorites just like the other collections listed there.

 *************